besuper/TwitchNoSub/README.md

 ## Download & installation

 Download the latest release in the [releases sections](https://github.com/besuper/TwitchNoSub/releases) or clone the repo.

 You have to install the extension manually:

 - Go in manage extension (**chrome://extensions/** in chrome)
+- Make sure **Developer mode** is enabled
 - Hit **Load unpacked extension** and select the unzipped folder of the extension.

 ## Usage

-Go on a Twitch vod page (https://www.twitch.tv/videos/*) and refresh the page to watch it.
+Go on a Twitch VOD and watch it.

 ## Warning